 Why do we use the English Standard Version (ESV) Bible at Coram Deo?

-The Bible was originally written in Greek, Hebrew, and Aramaic, and has been translated into English over the course of the past 1,600 years.
-Today, there are multiple translations, or “versions,” of the Bible available in the English language.
-Since the biblical languages are mechanically very different from English, translation teams tend to emphasize one of the two primary translation goals: to make the translation easy to read, and to make it as accurate to the original text as possible.
+We believe that the very words of Scripture in the original Hebrew, Greek, and Aramaic are inspired by God and comprise the Bible.
+Since the biblical languages are mechanically very different from English, multiple "versions" have been printed over the centuries.
+Not only that, but translation teams tend to emphasize one of two primary translation goals: 1) to make the translation easy to read, or 2) to make it as accurate to the original text as possible.

 Translations such as the King James Version (KJV) and the New American Standard Version (NAS) give a priority to accuracy over readability.
 Translations such as the New International Version (NIV) and the New Living Translation (NLT) take the opposite approach and focus more on readability.
-In the middle are the English Standard Version (ESV) and the New King James Version (NKJ).
+In the middle is the English Standard Version (ESV) and a few others.